 Frequently Asked Questions

 Below are some frequently asked questions regarding the 21st CenturyLeadership Training Academy.
-For additional information, call 314-516-6623, or email: email@example.com
+For additional information, call 314-516-4727, or email firstname.lastname@example.org

 What qualifications are necessary to participate in the program?

 Demonstrated leadership and interest in public policy are the two primary considerations for successful participation in the program.
 Participants should check to see if there are other criteria specific to their school.

 Past participants included pre-med and pre-law students, majors in business, social work, education, engineering and various liberal arts fields, so there is no specific academic profile for the successful leadership participant.
 Participants from diverse backgrounds offer perspectives which enrich policy discussions.

 All on-campus activities are held at the University of Missouri-St. Louis.
 The Leadership Academy also includes a day-trip to the State Capitol in Jefferson City, and may include site visits in the St. Louis area.

 Can I take classes or work during the Academy week?
 No. The Leadership Academy is a full-time residential program and participants are expected to participate in all sessions and activities, and reside on campus at UMSL for the entire program.

 What if I live in St. Louis?
 Do I still have to stay on campus?
 Yes.
 The Leadership Academy is an immersion experience.
 The residential aspect of the program is crucial to building a strong and vibrant community.

 What does the program cost?

 Shear Fellows are responsible for travel costs incurred in getting to and from the Academy at University of Missouri-St. Louis.
 Participating campuses express their commitment to the program by partially underwriting the tuition for their students, and the Sue Shear Institute raises money from individuals and foundations to cover program costs, including food, lodging and transportation during the Academy week.